Elliott-Tay/EEP-Parking-System/README.md

 3. Created a reset after 24 hours at 3am to reboot the system by itself so as to clear the system of memory

-4. Ran concurrency test with 75,000 requests in total and simulated over 10 entrances and 10 exits.
+4. Ran concurrency test with 100,000 requests in total and simulated over 10 entrances and 10 exits.
 We assume at the highest rate it would be about 20 operations per second but we are doing 667 operations per second which is 16 times more than the anticipated 20 operations per second.
-This should sufficiently cover the request per second
+This should be more than sufficientl to cover the request per second of a normal carpark or a larger carpark with more concurrent transactions going on.

 5. Try to break the front end by randomly pressing things but it's designed to be in a more minimalist style so that even if you press it 10 times, things would not break.